BarneyShi/Blog/source/_posts/palindrome-linked-list.md

 tags:
 ---
 **`Note:`**
-- For `O(1)` space solution, we need to reverse second half linked list then use double pointer.
+- For `O(1)` space solution, we need to reverse second half linked list then use double pointers.
 - How to reverse the second half list? `Fast and slow` pointers.
   - Because `fast` moves twice faster than `slow`.
 If the length is `odd`, `fast` will be at the end.
 If the length is `even`, `fast` will be one node away from the end.
   - We make sure that the first half is at least as long as the second half, so it needs to `keep` the `middle` node when the length is `odd`.
 - After reversing the second half, it's detached from the first half because now its `end` is `null` instead of the `middle node`.
-- Use double pointer to iterate.
+- Use double pointers to iterate.
 We stop when we hit the end of `second half` because sometimes the first half can have `one more node` than the second half.

 **`Question:`**